tasmota/decode-config/README.md

                         hostname from config, @H=device hostname from device (-d arg only)
   -o, --backup-file <filename>
-                        file to backup configuration to (default: None).
+                        file to backup configuration to, can be specified multiple times (default: None).
+Replacements:
-                        Replacements: @v=firmware version from config,
+                        @v=firmware version from config, @f=device friendly
-                        @f=device friendly name from config, @h=device
+                        name from config, @h=device hostname from config,
-                        hostname from config, @H=device hostname from device (-d arg only)
-  -t, --backup-type json|bin|dmp
+                        @H=device hostname from device (-d arg only) -t, --backup-type json|bin|dmp
                         backup filetype (default: 'json') -E, --extension       append filetype extension for -i and -o filename